Mastering the Essential Skills for Aspiring IQAs: Your Path to Excellence as a Trainee IQA

 - Gain knowledge and understanding of qualification specifications,

-- Staying up to date on industry changes,
+- Staying up-to-date on industry changes,

 - Following assessment procedures,